Superchunk: History

 On May 31, 2019, as part of Merge Records' "special 30th anniversary releases", Superchunk released an acoustic version of their 1994 album Foolish, titled Acoustic Foolish.

 On February 10, 2023, Jon Wurster announced his exit from the band.
-The band released the compilation album Misfits & Mistakes: Singles, B-Sides & Strays 2007–2023 in October 2023.
+In October of that year, the band released the compilation album Misfits & Mistakes: Singles, B-Sides & Strays 2007–2023.

-On August 22, 2025, the band released Songs in the Key of Yikes, their thirteenth studio album, through Merge Records.
+On August 22, 2025, Superchunk released Songs in the Key of Yikes, their thirteenth studio album, on Merge Records.